-On December 22, 2017, the United States enacted significant changes to the U.S. tax law following the passage and signing of the TCJA.
+On December 22, 2017, the United States enacted significant changes to the U.S. tax law following the passage and signing of the Tax Cuts and Jobs Act (the "TCJA" or the "Act").
 The legislation significantly changes U.S. tax law by, among other things, lowering corporate income tax rates, implementing a territorial tax system and imposing a one-time repatriation tax on undistributed foreign earnings.
 The Act permanently reduces the U.S. corporate income tax rate from 35% to 21% effective for tax years beginning after December 31, 2017.
-The primary impacts of the TCJA reflected in the consolidated financial statements relate to the remeasurement of deferred tax assets and liabilities resulting from the change in the corporate rate and a one-time mandatory transition tax on accumulated earnings of foreign operations.
-The SEC provided guidance that allows the Company to record provisional amounts if the accounting assessment is incomplete for impacts of the Act, with the requirement that the accounting be finalized in a period not to exceed one year form the date of enactment.
-As of December 22, 2018 the Company has completed the accounting for the tax effects of the Act and there have been no material changes to previously recorded amounts.
+The primary impacts of the TCJA reflected in the consolidated financial statements relate to the remeasurement of deferred tax assets and liabilities resulting from the change in the corporate rate and a one-time mandatory transition tax on accumulated earnings of foreign subsidiaries.
+The SEC provided guidance that allows the Company to record provisional amounts if the accounting assessment is incomplete for impacts of the Act, with the requirement that the accounting be finalized in a period not to exceed one year from the date of enactment.
+As of December 22, 2018, the Company has completed the accounting for the tax effects of the Act and there have been no material changes to previously recorded amounts.